 - Inverted in Kingpin, where a group of Native Americans drove by Ishmael and threw garbage at Ishmael's feet.

-- In the 2008 Knight Rider movie, KITT shows this picture when Mike litters in him.
+- In the 2008 Knight Rider movie, KITT shows this picture when Mike throws some trash on his floorboard.

 - In Wayne's World 2, Jim Morrison's Naked Indian Friend sheds tears on seeing the scattered trash left over from Waynestock.
 He cheers up, though, when he sees Wayne and Garth picking up the mess.

 - In one Friends episode, the characters are stranded at a rest stop.
 Chandler throws his empty pack of cigarettes on the ground.
 When scolded, he replies, "I thought maybe if I littered, that crying Indian might come along and save us."

 - From MST3K's infamous take on Mitchell, there is a scene where Mitchell dumps what seems to be two ashtrays worth of cigarette butts on the ground.

 - The ad was mocked on the recycling episode of Penn & Teller: Bullshit!.
 Penn pointed out that the ad was a terrible form of ethnic stereotyping and compared it to making a commercial encouraging people to save their money that showed a Jew shedding a single tear.